Variational quantum algorithm for generalized eigenvalue problems of non-Hermitian systems: Numerical results

-As shown in Fig. \ref{figer:4}, the loss function converges to the order of $10^{-7}$ after approximately 900 iterations.
+As shown in Fig. \ref{figer:4}, the loss function converges to the order of $10^{-7}$ after 900 iterations.
 The parameters $\boldsymbol{\theta}$ and $\boldsymbol{\phi}$ used at the 900th iteration are denoted as $\boldsymbol{\theta}_{opt}$ and $\boldsymbol{\phi}_{opt}$, respectively.
-The results show that the proposed method successfully find the generalized eigenvalues of $(A,B)$, and these eigenvalues can be estimated using the diagonal elements of matrices $T$ and $S$.
+Table \ref{Table1} presents the exact values, experimental values, and percentage relative errors of the generalized eigenvalues for the matrix pair $(A,B)$.
+The first three experimental eigenvalues show excellent agreement with the exact values.
+Since rank$(B)=3$, the matrix $S$ contains one diagonal element approaching zero, which leads to an extremely large experimental value.
+According to the generalized Schur decomposition theory, the fourth experimental value should not be considered a valid generalized eigenvalue.
+This behavior perfectly matches the theoretical prediction, confirming the algorithm's effectiveness.